How to apply

 Offer and start date

 Congratulations!
 If you’ve passed security clearance and achieved the required grades, we’ll confirm your offer and start date for the university bursary (in September 2024).
-Please note that the process of vetting for the degree apprenticeship can take up to nine months.

 Vetting: The Key Facts